 The three greatest influences on the degrading of fresh fuel (gasoline) are:

-Oxygen is one of the main parts of combustion, but it leads to oxidation.
-Oxidation causes less effective and less efficient combustion over time.
+- Oxidation: Oxygen is a key component that’s necessary for combustion, but it also leads to oxidation.
+Oxidation causes gasoline to break down and become less effective and to burn less efficiently over time.

 Is It Okay to Use Old Gas?